coderefinery/video-processing/README.md

 `git annex initremote allas type=S3 encryption=none chunk=50MiB
 embedcreds=no host=a3s.fi protocol=https bucket=aaltoscicomp-video
 publicurl=https://aaltoscicomp-video.a3s.fi/ fileprefix=1-
-public=yes` - it caches the authentication locally on that computer only, it doesn't spread to anywhere else.)
+public=yes autoenable=true` - it caches the authentication locally on
+that computer only, it doesn't spread to anywhere else.)